 It was as if God were fighting the devil for me,” Jerry later recalled.
 “To every thought that came up there came a verse of Scripture.

 “All at once it seemed as if something supernatural was in my room,” he wrote in Transformed.
 “I was afraid to open my eyes.
 I was in an agony and the tears rolled off my face in great drops.
 How I longed for Gods mercy!
 Just then, in the very height of my distress, it seemed as if a hand was laid upon my head and these words came to me: ‘My son, thy sins which are many are forgiven.’
 I do not know if I heard a voice, yet the words were distinctly spoken in my soul.
 I jumped from my knees.
 I paced up and down my cell.
 A heavenly light seemed to fill it.
 A softness and a perfume like the fragrance of flowers.
 I did not know if I was living or not.
 I clapped my hands and shouted, ‘Praise God!
 Praise God!’”

+About the same time, Maria began living for the Lord.
+Early in 1872 she returned to New York and married Jerry.
 That same year, Jerry began to consider how he might serve God.
-One day while singing and praising God while working in a basement as a porter, Jerry had a vision of what he felt God wanted him to do: Jerry washed and cleaned people on the outside as they came into his house, and the Lord cleansed them from the inside.
-The tender moment of being in the presence of the Lord brought streams of tears as Jerry vowed to go and serve if the Lord opened the way.
+One day, singing and praising God while working as a porter, Jerry had a vision of what he felt God wanted him to do: Jerry washed and cleaned people on the outside as they came into his house, and the Lord cleansed them from the inside.
+The tender moment of being in the presence of the Lord led to a vow to serve as the Lord opened the way.

 Because of this third significant life event, Jerry began raising money for a mission.
 With Fredrick Hatch’s help, he took possession of 316 Water Street in October 1872, using the money he had raised to repair the building.
 Then he opened Helping Hand for Men.